All of Harrison's thylacines were procured in North West Tasmania, many

 by well known bushmen.
 The likes of A. R. "Dick" Rowe, Almer Saward,

 Alf Forward, Frank Upston, Dick "Boy" Evans, Harry Wainwright, Ray "Turk"

 Porteus, Roy Anderson, Tom Harman and Adye Jordon all supplied live thylacines

-of northwest Tasmania showing the known points of capture of fifteen of
+of northwest Tasmania showing the known points of capture of sixteen of

 Elliott (Examiner, 6/3/1917 p.
 3), 2) West Takone (Melbourne Zoo

 minutes, Oct/Nov 1929), 3) Meunna (Interview - Kath Doherty - daughter

 of Frank Upston - Archives Office of Tasmania, AOT NS 896/37, Thylacine

 Competition Entry, Doherty, 2/9/1981), 4) Mawbanna (Examiner, 1/5/2005),